 During the Christmas season, Bahnhofstrasse is also lined up with pretty night lights like the image shown above.
-One year, they decided to show bright white lights instead of yellowish fairy lights and it caused such a stir.
+One year, they decided to show bright white lights instead of yellowish fairy lights and it caused a stir.
 Needless to say, the pretty lights came back the following year.

-Most shops are open on weekdays from 9:00 AM to 8:00 PM, Saturdays from 9:00 AM to 6:00 PM.
+Most shops are open on weekdays from 9:00 AM to 8:00 PM, and Saturdays from 9:00 AM to 6:00 PM.
 It is best to check directly with the store regarding its opening hours.
 Each shop has its own opening hours.
 Shops also remain open on the Sundays prior to Christmas.